There are now 2 possible online modes for units:

 - Unit rules

-at least two other Level 2 Law and Society option units.
+or LAWS2220 Birth, Life, Death and the Law and at least one other Level 2 Law and Society option.

 - Contact hours